Shehroz001/crud/README.md

-This is a CRUD(create read update delete) project using next js and mongodb as backend
+This is a CRUD(create read update delete) project using next js and mongodb

 ## Next js with mongodb CRUD project